 Do combi boilers need servicing?

-If your boiler is reaching its final stages, you might be wondering whether it’s worth servicing or repairing or just opting for a new one.
-It’s a huge investment if you are considering getting a new boiler, but there are reasons for doing so.
+If your combi boiler is over 10 years old, you might be wondering whether it’s worth servicing or repairing or just opting for a new one.

 How do you check for an old boiler?

 If you’ve noticed some of the above issues, it’s worth knowing when your boiler was installed.
-There’s a quick and easy way to do so by looking for the serial number, as this long sequence of number contains the year the unit was manufactured.
+There’s a quick and easy way to do so by looking for the serial number as this will contain the year that the unit was manufactured.